Learning Center

 The PDCA cycle is a simple four-step approach to continuous improvement.
-PDCA stands for Plan, Do, Check, Act.
-It is an approach widely used in manufacturing businesses to introduce incremental changes to processes, services, and products.
+PDCA stands for Plan, Do, Check, Act, and it is an improvement cycle widely used in manufacturing businesses to introduce incremental changes to processes, services, and products.

 The PDCA cycle is all about testing out ideas or alternatives on a small scale before committing to large, complex, or expensive changes.